archisman-panigrahi/vboard/README.md

 # <img src="io.github.archisman-panigrahi.vboard.svg" align="left" width="100" height="100">  <br> vboard
-*A virtual keyboard for GNU/Linux with Wayland support and Ctrl, Alt, Tab and Super (Meta/Win) keys.*
+*A virtual keyboard for GNU/Linux with Wayland support on KDE Plasma, plus GNOME support via Xwayland, and Ctrl, Alt, Tab and Super (Meta/Win) keys.*

-*Works with both GNOME and KDE Plasma*.
+*Wayland-compatible on KDE Plasma; also works on GNOME via Xwayland*.

 <img src="screenshots/Screenshot_0_droid.png" width="600">

 <img src="screenshots/stitched.gif" width="600">

 ## Overview
-vboard is a lightweight, customizable virtual keyboard designed for Linux systems with Wayland support.
+vboard is a lightweight, customizable virtual keyboard designed for Linux desktop systems.
+It runs as a Wayland-compatible on-screen keyboard on KDE Plasma, and also works on GNOME by falling back to Xwayland.
 It provides a full on-screen keyboard with modifier keys such as Ctrl, Alt, and Super (Meta/Win), which makes it especially useful for:

 - Touchscreen devices without physical keyboards
 - Systems with malfunctioning physical keyboards